namatran/Quote-Web-Scraper/README.md

 ## What I learned
 - HTTP requests with `requests` library
-- HTML parsing with BeautifulSoup
+- Parsing HTML with BeautifulSoup
-- Error handling with try/except
+- Handling errors with try/except
-- Writing data to CSV files
+- Saving data to CSV files